FredKSchott/snowpack/docs/guides/plugins.md

 This is a simplified version of the official Snowpack Babel plugin, which builds all JavaScript, TypeScript, and JSX files in your application with the `load()` method.

 The `load()` method is responsible for loading and build files from disk while the `resolve` property tells Snowpack which files the plugin can load and what to expect as output.
-In this case, the plugin claims responsibility for files matching any of the file extensions found in `resolve.input`, and outputs `.js` JavaScript (declared via `resolve.output`).
+In this case, the plugin claims responsibility for files matching any of the file extensions found in `resolve.input`, and outputs `.js` JavaScript (declared via `resolve.output`). `resolve.output` can also use a multi-part extension such as `.module.css` or `.hbs.js`—files will be matched from most specific extension to least.

 **See it in action:** Let's say that we have a source file at `src/components/App.jsx`.
 Because the `.jsx` file extension matches an extension in our plugin's `resolve.input` array, Snowpack lets this plugin claim responsibility for loading this file. `load()` executes, Babel builds the JSX input file from disk, and JavaScript is returned to the final build.